 Tanker Truck Accident Lawyers

-Collisions involving tanker trucks are some of the most cataclysmic accidents on U.S. roads.
+Tanker-truck collisions are some of the most cataclysmic accidents on U.S. roads.
 Tanker trucks are large, heavy vehicles that are charged with transporting dangerous and toxic materials.
 While not all tankers carry hazardous contents, many do, and just one distracted moment, one negligent action, is enough to cause a chain reaction of events that ends in disaster.
-Injuries from these types of crashes are often severe in nature and, in some cases, fatal.
+Injuries from these types of crashes are often severe and, in some cases, fatal.

-At Brach Eichler Trial Lawyers, we want to make sure victims get the maximum amount of compensation that they are due, not a meager settlement that won’t even cover the cost of tomorrow’s medical appointment.
-For more information on what your case may be worth and how the team at Brach Eichler Trial Lawyers can help you recover compensation, call us at (973) 364-8300.
+At Brach Eichler Injury Lawyers, we want to ensure victims get the maximum amount of compensation they are due, not a meager settlement that won’t even cover the cost of tomorrow’s medical appointment.
+For more information on what your case may be worth and how the team at Brach Eichler Injury Lawyers can help you recover compensation, call us at (973) 364-8300.
 The consultation is free, and we will take the time to answer your questions and lay out all your legal options.

 Most Common Causes of Tanker Truck Accidents

-The single most important way to stop large-scale truck accidents is for drivers to be more attentive to the road.
+The most important way to stop large-scale truck accidents is for drivers to be more attentive to the road.
 It is their job.
-Long hours, lonely stretches of road, and monotonous views can make it difficult to stay focused, but when a tanker truck is carrying hazardous materials from one location to another, there can be no room for reckless behavior or negligence.
+Long hours, lonely stretches of road, and monotonous views can make it difficult to stay focused.
+Still, when a tanker truck carries hazardous materials from one location to another, there can be no room for reckless behavior or negligence.
 Negligence can cost someone their life.

 - Drunk driving